 The quiet streak continued and the Texas Lottery Commission grew more and more impatient because the deadline for collecting the prizes was quickly coming up.
 The winners had 180 days to come forward with the winning tickets and these were quickly passing by.

 In the end, the $1-million prize was collected hours before the deadline in Houston.
 However, the winner of the $2-million prize never showed up, which meant that the prize funds were reverted to state programs.
 According to the lottery officials, the ticket was purchased in Central Texas at a Valero Corner Store in College Station.
 This goes to show you that checking your Powerball results after each draw is paramount and that you should always store your lottery tickets in a safe place.

 Top Powerball winners from all states

 The Powerball lottery holds the record for the biggest lottery jackpot ever awarded in the world!
-It reached the very amazing amount of $1.58 Million on January 13, 2016 when it was scooped by 3 lucky tickets from California, Florida and Tennessee.
+It reached the very amazing amount of $2.04 Million on November 7, 2022 when it was scooped by 1 lucky ticket from California.

 Here are the top 5 Powerball winners from all states: